Cucumber During Pregnancy: Health Benefits And Side Effects

 Image: Shutterstock

-1. Homemade pickle: Take three to five cups of water, one tablespoon of sugar, one tablespoon salt and 25 cups white vinegar.
+1. Homemade pickle: If you have been craving pickles during pregnancy, here is a simple recipe you can try.
+Take three to five cups of water, one tablespoon of sugar, one tablespoon salt and 25 cups white vinegar.
 Boil the mixture and let it cool.
-Take four cups of cucumber spears, two heads of fresh dill and two garlic cloves in a container.
+Take four cups of cucumber spears, two heads of fresh dill, and two garlic cloves in a container.
 Add the chilled mixture over the vegetable, cover the lid and refrigerate for two to three days before consuming.

 Next, we answer a few commonly asked questions about eating cucumbers when pregnant.